Shurmur beating Eagles would endear him to fans

 “That’s certainly a tremendous honor,” he said.
 “Those types of awards are team awards.
 We really have a lot of guys on this team who have done their jobs week in and week out.
 My role as a coordinator is to steer the ship and provide some vision and help the quarterback function on game day.”

 The Giants haven’t won at Lincoln Financial Field since 2013 and are 1-5 in their last six visits.
-Some of their most depressing moments have happened there, whether it was Victor Cruz’s knee injury in 2014 that altered the trajectory of the popular player and the team, or this season’s 27-24 loss on a last-second field goal that sent the season spiraling out of control.
+Some of their most depressing moments have occurred there, including the knee injury in 2014 that altered the trajectory of Victor Cruz and the team, and this season’s 27-24 loss on a 61-yard field goal as time expired that sent the season spiraling out of control.

 If Shurmur can help pull out a victory Sunday, it will allow the Giants to finally have something to cheer about at the Linc.